potatolondon/django-gcloud-connectors/README.md

 This will trigger a pipeline that will publish the package in test.pypi.org.
 If that is successful, you can then manually trigger the job `publish to prod pypi` on the same pipeline to deploy to the official pypi registry.

+# Caveats

+It is *strongly recommended* that you read the Cloud Datastore API documentation before using this ORM backend.
+Understanding of the Datastore vs SQL will help avoid unexpected surprises!

+The Google Cloud Datastore is *not* your traditional SQL database, and for that reason the Datastore backend doesn't support all of the functionality of the Django ORM (although it supports the majority).
+Also, some things don't always work the way you'd expect.
+As the Datastore is a No-SQL database, anything relying on cross-table queries or aggregates is basically unsupported.

+Here are some of the limitations and differences:

+ - We ship specialised atomic() decorators, including support for "independent" transactions
+ - There is no support for savepoints, nested atomic() blocks are effectively a no-op
+ - Django's atomic() decorators WILL NOT WORK
+ - No support for select_related(), although prefetch_related() works
+ - No support for cross-table ordering
+ - Only up-to 500 entities can be read or written inside an atomic() block
+ - No support for aggregate queries
+ - Queries can only contain a single inequality operation (gt, lt, lte, gte, isnull=False), and the resultset must be ordered by the field you're testing for inequality

+The advantage of course is that you can build your Django application for near-infinite scalability of data, and increased uptime.